 Upcycling - FIMO vases with leaf metal

-Upcycling – creating pretty FIMO vases out of old tin cans
+Upcycling - old cans become pretty FIMO vases

 An article by Lisa Tihanyi